How Much Do I Need to Retire?

 Annuities

 Annuities are taxed based on how you funded them.
-If you used qualified dollars (from an IRA or another qualified account), your payouts are taxed as ordinary income.
-If you contributed after-tax dollars, only a portion of your payout (the growth of the annuity) is taxed.
+If you used money from an IRA or other qualified account, your payouts will be taxed as ordinary income.
+If you contributed after-tax dollars, only the growth of the annuity will be taxed.

 Life insurance

 You can withdraw the basis that you paid into a life insurance policy tax-free.
-If you withdraw any amount over that, you will owe ordinary income tax.
-However, you could borrow against the growth of your policy without owing tax (as long as your policy stays in place).4
+But if you withdraw more than that, you'll owe ordinary income tax.
+However, you could borrow against the growth of your policy without owing tax, assuming you maintain your policy.4

 Being strategic about withdrawals